 If a DPS STA is an intended receiver of the Trigger frame and the value in the DPS Padding Delay field received from the DPS STA is more than MinTrigProcTime, then the MinTrigProcTime is replaced by the value in the DPS Padding Delay field, and the last bit of the field that contains the intermediate FCS is at least LPAD, MAC, defined in Equation (35-1), where EMLSR_PADDING_DELAY is replaced by the value of the DPS Padding Delay field received from the DPS STA.

+[#2166]If a UHR STA receives a Trigger frame that is an initial Control frame that contains an intermediate FCS, then:

+The STA may treat the frame reception as successful, if the CRC check on the intermediate FCS is performed, and the check passes.

+The STA shall treat the frame reception as unsuccessful, if the CRC check on the intermediate FCS field is performed, and the check fails.